General FAQs and troubleshooting

 Q: How do I get started with KDB.AI?

-A: The quickstart guide in the Get started section provides step-by-step instructions on setting up and using KDB.AI.
+A: The quickstart guide provides step-by-step instructions for setting up and using KDB.AI.

 Q: What are the system requirements for KDB.AI?

-A: KDB.AI Server supports Flat, qFlat, IVF, IVFPQ, HSNW, and qHSNW indexes.
-Read about indexes and how to use indexes in KDB.AI.
+A: KDB.AI Server supports indexes like Flat, qFlat, IVF, IVFPQ, HNSW, and qHNSW.
+See about indexes and how to use indexes.

 A: KDB.AI supports the data types listed here.

-Q: I've been testing out other platforms, can I migrate my data to KDB.AI?
+Q: Can I migrate data from another platform to KDB.AI?

 Troubleshooting